-As much of the excess slurry should be removed from the surface and the joints should then be given time firm up.
+As much of the excess slurry should be removed from the surface of the flags and the joints should be allowed to firm up.

 Once the joints have begun to firm up any jointing slurry remaining on the surface of the flags must be washed off carefully taking care not to wash material from the joints.
 For best results use a sponge grout roller machine.
 Alternatively a pressure washer can be used with care.

 Important: Slurry jointing mortars begin to set quite quickly allowing the paving to be cleaned shortly after jointing is complete.
-Determining the optimum time to allow the joints to start to set whilst still being able to remove the excess material is crucial.
-If left too long it will become much more difficult to clean off and there is a risk of staining the blocks permanently.
+Determining the optimum time to allow the joints to start setting whilst still being able to remove the excess material is crucial.
+If left too long it will become much more difficult to clean any excess off and there is a risk of staining the flags permanently.
 Temperature and humidity will also affect the setting time.
 On very hot days, it may be best to leave jointing until late afternoon.

-We would strongly advise the construction of a trial panel to determine the optimal time to leave the mortar before removing.
+We would strongly advise constructing a trial panel to determine the optimum time to ensure removing the excess can be completed.